sreerammarimuthu/Spark-SQL-retail-insights-MLlib/README.md

 | T3       | Purchases by Young Customers (18–25)        | Aggregated total purchase count and amount per customer for ages 18 to 25.     |
 | T4       | Matching Customer Pairs Based on Conditions | Returned customer pairs satisfying combined conditions on age, amount & items. |

-All queries executed via SQL strings on Spark TempViews; outputs saved in /output/Spark-SQL/.
+All queries executed via SQL strings on Spark TempViews, and then these outputs were saved in `/output/Spark-SQL/`.

 ## Regression Model Performance

 | **Model**               | **RMSE** | **MAE** | **R²**     |
 | ----------------------- | -------- | ------- | ---------- |
 | Linear Regression       | 574.37   | 497.48  | -0.0000028 |